markusle56/markusle56.github.io/content/resume/_index.md

 ## 💻 Projects

+### **VegaHed** – *Ongoing*
+- Full-stack web application built with NextJS and ReactJS
+- Productivity tool that stores and automatically classifies URLs for review
+- Inspired by Punk Record (VegaPunk from One Piece)

+### **MyEvents** – *June 2025*
+- Full-stack web application centralising all events at the University of Adelaide
+- Designed and managed the database, integrated authentication APIs
+- Handled backend development and server-side logic
+- Contributed to UI/UX design and developed frontend pages

 ### **Pawpals** – *March 2025*
-Created a web application during UniHack 2025 aimed at reuniting lost pets with their owners.
+- Web application developed during UniHack 2025 to reunite lost pets with owners
-- Developed a CNN-based image recognition system
+- Built a CNN-based image recognition model
-- Integrated AWS S3, MySQL, and AI for smooth data handling
+- Integrated AWS S3, MySQL, and AI for seamless data management
 - Collaborated in a team of six; completed within 48 hours

-### **Maj-Chess** – *November 2024*
-C++ and SFML-based chess variant developed in Object-Oriented Programming class.
-- Designed unique gameplay mechanics
-- Created an interactive graphical user interface using SFML

-### **Short Video Recommendation System** – *November 2024*
-- Analysed challenges in short video recommendation algorithms
-- Proposed and designed a novel recommendation engine for social media

 ### **Cost of Living in Australia** – *July 2024*
-- Integrated and processed CPI, WPI, and LCI datasets
+- Analysed CPI, WPI, and LCI datasets
-- Visualised trends using Plotly and Matplotlib
+- Visualised data with Plotly and Matplotlib
-- Applied predictive modeling via scikit-learn to forecast living costs
+- Applied predictive models using scikit-learn to forecast trends

 ---